 2:15 Minister finally makes The Announcement.

-Two hours after the initial start-time, you have your 15 second clip from the Minister of Aboriginal Affairs — but you still have to gather interviews from community members and drive back to the city to edit the piece.
+Two hours after the initial start-time, you have your 15 second clip from the Minister of Indigenous Relations — but you still have to gather interviews from community members and drive back to the city to edit the piece.

 Welcome to “Indian Time.”’